Writing a Business Plan: Step-by-Step Guide

 7. Financial Projections

-Include projections for each of these documents and get as specific as possible if you’re a new enterprise.
-Graphic visuals can also help your numbers pack more of a punch, especially when showing trends over a period of time.
+Put in projections for each of these documents and get as specific as possible if you’re a new enterprise.
+Graphs and other visuals can also help your numbers pack more of a punch, especially when showing trends over time.

 8. Funding Request

-When writing a business plan to attract investors or apply for a small business loan, you’ll want to outline your exact financing needs and what you plan to accomplish with the funds.
-Describe how much you’ll need to launch if you’re a startup.
+When you create a business plan to attract investors or apply for a small business loan, you’ll want to outline your exact financing needs and what you plan to accomplish with the funds.
+If you’re a startup, describe how much you’ll need to launch.
+(For startup loans with no collateral or subpar credit, factor in a little more for higher financing costs.)
 Existing businesses can describe expansion plans, such as salaries for new positions, research and development for a new product, or a brand new location.

 For a loan application, you may give details about your preferred repayment plan.
 For an investor pitch, address your valuation and how much equity you’re willing to give up for a specific investment.
 Some small business grant applications will like to see a business plan, too.